testomatio/reporter/docs/artifacts.md

 test('my test', async () => {

   // saveScreenshot is a custom function that makes a screenshot,
-  // saves to file, and returns a path to this file const pathToFile = await saveScreenshot();
+  // saves it to file, and returns a path to this file const pathToFile = await saveScreenshot();
   //
   // Ensure, that file at `pathToFile` exists, and is not a promise.